icometrix/gmm-augmentation/README.md

 When exploring the method it is also possible to set a fixed variation term for each of the components (see function generate_gmm_image() in augmentation_utils.py).

-The default range of variability to change the values of the components were estimated on a real clinical dataset.

 ----------------------------------